-This clinical trial aims to learn about the electrophysiological and clinical effects of radiofrequency catheter ablation in patients with Brugada syndrome.
-The main questions it seeks to answer are: * What are the immediate effects of catheter radiofrequency ablation in cardiac electrophysiology? * What is the relation between invasive and clinical features in patients with Brugada syndrome undergoing ablation?
-Researchers will compare ablation and control groups to see if there is a difference in clinical and invasive markers of the disease in one year of follow-up.
+This randomized, sham-controlled, and blinded clinical trial aims to evaluate the effects of radiofrequency catheter ablation on the phenotypic expression of patients with Brugada syndrome.
+The main questions it seeks to address are: * What are the immediate effects of radiofrequency catheter ablation on cardiac electrophysiology? * Is substrate-directed radiofrequency catheter ablation safe for patients with Brugada syndrome? * Is substrate-directed epicardial radiofrequency catheter ablation effective in normalizing the electrocardiographic pattern and preventing life-threatening arrhythmic events?
+Researchers will compare the ablation group with the control group to determine if there are differences in clinical and invasive markers of the disease after one year of follow-up.

-Brugada syndrome (BS) is an electric cardiac disorder characterized by a typical electrocardiographic pattern and an increased risk of cardiac arrhythmias and sudden death.
-Most arrhythmic events occur during rest, fever or under circumstances of increased vagal activity.
-In the last decade, catheter ablation has emerged as a valuable and potentially curative therapy for patients with BS.
-However, little is known about its mechanisms or long-term effects on clinical and invasive markers.
-This prospective, single-centre, randomized, sham-controlled, and masked pilot study will investigate the impact of catheter ablation in 20 patients with Brugada syndrome, who will be randomized to ablation or control group, with a 1:1 allocation ratio and clinically followed for 12 months.
+Brugada syndrome (BS) is a cardiac disorder characterized by a specific electrocardiographic pattern and an increased risk of cardiac arrhythmias and sudden death.
+Most arrhythmic events occur during periods of rest, fever, or situations of heightened vagal activity.
+Over the past decade, catheter ablation has emerged as a valuable and potentially curative treatment for patients with BS.
+However, there is limited knowledge of its mechanisms or of its long-term effects on clinical and invasive markers.
+This single-center, randomized, sham-controlled, and masked pilot study aims to investigate the impact of catheter ablation in 20 patients with Brugada syndrome.
+Participants will be randomly assigned to either the ablation or control group in a 1:1 allocation ratio and will be clinically monitored for at least 12 months following the intervention.

 Study Type